DFE-Digital/buy-for-your-school/doc/getting-started.md

 ## Setup

 Using [Docker](https://docs.docker.com/docker-for-mac/install) has high parity, you don't have to install any dependencies but it takes longer to run.
+The preferred option is to run code in Docker.
 Without [Docker](https://docs.docker.com/docker-for-mac/install) is faster but has lower parity and you will need to install local dependencies on your machine first.

-The preferred option is to run code in Docker.
+## Installing Dependencies

 1. Install [Homebrew](https://brew.sh)
-1. Copy and edit `/Brewfile.example` to `/Brewfile` if needed.
+1. Copy `/Brewfile.example` to `/Brewfile` and uncomment any required dependencies
 1. Run `$ brew bundle` to install any missing dependencies

+## Environment Variables

 1. Obtain environment variable secrets from another member of the development team
-1. Copy and edit `/.env.example` to `/.env.development.local`
+1. Copy `/.env.example` to `/.env.development.local`

 ## Development